maximilianc88/ComiCall/README-progress.md

 # ComiCall
 ## Description

-The purpose of this project is to create a timed multiple choice quiz using Javascript.
+The purpose of the project is to deliver a friendly, simple, practical comic search application.
-The quiz is designed to penalize the user 15 seconds for every incorrect answer.
+The application is designed to make searching for specif comics just as easy as discovering new comics.
-The user is prompted to select an answer from the choices list.
-The user gets a notification on whether or not their selection is correct.
-Quiz has a highscores log with a button to clear the scores.
+The user enters the website by clicking on the 'Explore' button and is introduced to the comic search application, wish list, and store locator.
+Users have the option of storing comic selections to wish lists and inquiring the nearest comic book store location.
 This page is formatted to be responsive to multiple viewports.

 ## Components